sseefried/lambdalog/posts/2011-06-27-generic-dot-products.markdown

 (<code>ZipList</code>).
 But we don't want to produce an infinite list, just one of the appropriate length.

-Definining the <code>Applicative</code> instance for vectors leads us to an interesting observation which holds true in general.
+Defining the <code>Applicative</code> instance for vectors leads us to an interesting observation which holds true in general.
 For any data structure which encodes its own shape:

 1. You need one instance of <code>Applicative</code> for each constructor of the data type.